ensured by European Standards

 How much would you spend to turn back the clock?

 The study, conducted by Express Scripts, was presented at the annual meeting of the American Public Health Association.
-Researchers compared the costs of anti-aging treatments to those of chronic health issues.
-They found only two illnesses – diabetes and high cholesterol – accounted for more spending on medications than anti-aging treatments.
+Researchers compared the costs of anti-ageing treatments to those of chronic health issues.
+They found only two illnesses – diabetes and high cholesterol – accounted for more spending on medications than anti-ageing treatments.

 Prices dropped down